InsanusMokrassar/ktgbotapi/TelegramBotAPI-extensions-utils/README.md

 #### Long polling

-The most simple way is Long Polling.
-The most simple way was mentioned above:
+The most simple way is Long Polling and one of the usages was mentioned above:

 ```kotlin
 val filter = bot.startGettingFlowsUpdatesByLongPolling(